Delavirdine can cause serious, life-threatening side effects. This includes severe skin rash.

 Taking certain medicines with delavirdine may cause serious, life-threatening side effects.
+Tell your health care provider about all medicines you are taking or planning to take before you take delavirdine.

 While taking delavirdine, it is important to keep all of your appointments with your health care provider.